lit/lit.dev/packages/lit-dev-content/site/guide/components/styles.md

 To prevent LitElement-based components from evaluating potentially malicious code, the `css` tag only allows nested expressions that are themselves `css` tagged strings or numbers.

-{% playground-ide "docs/components/style/nestedcss" %}
+{% playground-example "docs/components/style/nestedcss" "my-element.js" %}

 This restriction exists to protect applications from security vulnerabilities whereby malicious styles, or even malicious code, can be injected from untrusted sources such as URL parameters or database values.

 If you must use an expression in a `css` literal that is not itself a `css` literal, **and** you are confident that the expression is from a fully trusted source such as a constant defined in your own code, then you can wrap the expression with the `unsafeCSS` function:

-{% playground-ide "docs/components/style/unsafecss" %}
+{% playground-example "docs/components/style/unsafecss" "my-element.js" %}

 <div class="alert alert-info">